 We then secure a 5 star Sydney retail footprint (minimum seating of 250) and launch the new operation, with a clear and distinct commercial point of differentiation in every way imaginable.

-Over the following 5 years We build on with new Sydney operations, or we may choose to move on to Brisbane or Melbourne, possibly to Newcastle or other rural NSW and Victorian footprints.
-Once we have made an impact in the East Coast markets, we will no doubt attract some attention from the nations bigger players, and eventually draw in offers to exit.
+Over the following 5 years We build on with new Sydney operations, or we may choose to move on to Brisbane or Melbourne, possibly to Newcastle or other rural NSW and Victorian locations.
+Once we have made an impact in the East Coast markets, we will no doubt attract some attention from nations players or investment groups, and eventually draw in offers to exit.

-The exit strategy enables the purchaser to buy out all the existing operations, the third party contracts with other Pubs and bars, and most importantly, the brewery and all the registered branding names-trademarks and the intellectual property generated by the creation of the chain over 3 Australian states.
+The exit strategy enables the purchaser to buy out all the existing operations and licenses, the third party contracts to other Pubs-bars and hotels, and most importantly, the operating brewery, and all the registered branding names-trademarks and the intellectual property generated by the creation of the chain over 3-4 Australian states.

-The local market overview is extremely strong with examples of this happening, usually with massive pay out exit prices.
+The local Sydney market overview is extremely strong with examples of this occuring, usually with massive pay out exit prices.

-Michael Vale would be more than happy to have an exploratory meeting with genuine interested parties to discuss this proposal in far greater detail.
+Michael Vale would be more than happy to have exploratory meetings with genuine interested parties to discuss this unique opportunity (under an NDA) in far greater detail.